Feature Overview

 Team Workbench

-/teams adds a multi-agent workflow surface with clear role boundaries.
+/teams adds a multi-agent workspace surface with clear role boundaries.

 Key concepts: